clkim/DeepLearningPython35/README.md

 in the chap1 branch, at command line run
 `git diff ea229ac 6ba2425`
 to see the small changes committed in the branch
-(red text is deleted, green text is added; hit space bar once to scroll down one page;
+(red is for text deleted, green is for text added; hit space bar once to scroll down one page;
 when we see `(END)` of document, enter q to quit and get back to the command line).

 Acknowledgement: The repository is forked from the _DeepLearningPython35_ repository of _Michal Daniel Dobrzanski_ who ported the book's code from